riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     December 2015.
   * From the Wikimedia Pageview API starting July 1, 2015.

+In other words, the situation is slightly more complicated for per-page pageviews, and there are fewer ready-made plots available for analysis.
+On the other hand, looking at the overall pageviews data has more interference from new pages being created.
+Specific pages that have been around for almost all of the period we look at, such as pages for colors or countries, don't have this particular form of interference.
+Another benefit of looking at specific pages is that their full revision history is more manageable.
+This means that if, say, a large part of a page was siphoned off to another page and resulted in fewer pageviews for the original page, this can be detected.

 If we want to look at the mobile pageviews data for specific pages between September 23, 2014 (when pagecounts-all-sites started) and the end of June 2015 (after which the Wikimedia Pageview API was launched), the